ByteAtATime/bg-ctf/test/challenge11/README.md

 Congratulations!
 You've mastered CREATE2 and bit manipulation! 🎉
 </details>

-Remember: CREATE2 is a powerful tool for deterministic contract deployment, but always verify the deployed addresses match your calculations!
+Remember: CREATE2 is a powerful tool for deterministic contract deployment!